Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         dataset = MNIST(...)
         return DataLoader(dataset)

-.. note:: If you don't want this behavior, disable it with `Trainer(replace_sampler_ddp=False)`
+.. note:: You can disable this behavior with `Trainer(replace_sampler_ddp=False)`

 .. note:: For iterable datasets, we don't do this automatically.

-Make model pickleable
+Make models pickleable
 ^^^^^^^^^^^^^^^^^^^^^
-It's very likely your code is already `pickleable <https://docs.python.org/3/library/pickle.html>`_, so you don't have to do anything to make this change.
+It's very likely your code is already `pickleable <https://docs.python.org/3/library/pickle.html>`_, in that case no change in necessary.
-However, if you run distributed and see an error like this:
+However, if you run a distributed model and get the following error:

 .. code-block::